 As cruise lines look to amp up their revenue, it’s likely that cruise lines will require every passenger to purchase travel insurance.
 You can bet that cruise lines will promote their own travel insurance, too.

-This is next procedure I think will be the most automated.
+This next procedure I think will be the most automated.
 We’ve done online registration and adding our credit card info for nearly a decade, then print a paper with a bar code to hand over at the embarkation counter.
 But you still need to present your passport.
 And usually still hand over your credit card to be swiped for on board expenses.
+This will need to change.

 While wristbands and various gadgets will give us access to our rooms and track our movement on the ship, it won’t be until every cruise line and every ship can implement our mobile devices as a one-off way to avoid paper, passport and credit card exchanges at check-in counters.